 Taos Half Day Cultural Tour

-Tour starts and ends at El Monte Sagrado Resort in Taos, NM
+Tour starts and ends in the lobby at El Monte Sagrado Resort in Taos, NM

 Includes Entry into Taos Pueblo & Museum